eprei/42_ft_turing/README.md

 # ft_turing

-A single-headed, single tape Turing machine simulator that reads machine descriptions from JSON files.
-This project is part of the 42 school curriculum, focusing on functional programming paradigms and implemented in Scala.
+A Turing machine simulator implemented in Scala that reads machine configurations from JSON files and simulates their execution.
+This project focuses on functional programming paradigms and is part of the 42 school curriculum.

+## About

+This project implements a single-headed, single-tape Turing machine simulator that can:
+- Read machine descriptions from JSON configuration files
+- Process input strings according to the machine's rules
+- Display step-by-step execution with visual tape representation
+- Handle multiple types of Turing machines for different computations

+## Technologies

+- Scala 3.4.1
+- SBT (Scala Build Tool)
+- Libraries:
+  - circe (JSON parsing)
+  - os-lib (file operations)
+  - play-json
+  - scala-toolkit

-## Description
+## Implemented Turing Machines

-This program simulates a Turing machine by reading a JSON description file containing the machine's specifications (states, transitions, alphabet) and an input string.
-It then displays the step-by-step execution of the machine, showing the tape state and head position at each transition.
+The project includes several predefined Turing machine configurations:

+1. `unary_add.json`: Computes unary addition
+2. `palindrome_decider.json`: Determines if the input is a palindrome
+3. `0n1n.json`: Decides if the input belongs to the language 0ⁿ1ⁿ
+4. `02n.json`: Decides if the input belongs to the language 0²ⁿ
+5. `unary_add_runner.json`: [Meta Turing machine](https://github.com/eprei/42_ft_turing/tree/main/res#readme) that runs the unary addition machine

 ## Prerequisites

 - Java Runtime Environment (JRE)
 - Scala Build Tool (SBT)

-## Installation
+## Building

-1. Clone the repository

-2. Build the project:
 ```bash
 make compile
 ```

 ## Usage

-The project includes several predefined Turing machines that can be run using make commands:
+The program can be run using make commands for predefined machines:
 ```bash
 # Unary addition
 make run1 INPUT="your_input"